Delaire/Imgur-.NET-SDK/README.md

     ApiRoot.Instance.Init("XXXXXXXX", "XXXXXX");

-Here is example of how the api works with the GetEndPointEntityAsync methode:
+Here is example of how the api works with the GetEndPointEntityAsync method:

               	ApiRoot.Instance.GetEndPointEntityAsync<RootElement<Data_Format_we_will_recieve>>(
                                          new Data_to_get()